La Sandunguera: Critical reception

 La Sandunguera received positive reviews from music critics.
 Raúl Guillén of Jenesaispop said La Sandunguera "is a bold and powerful project that leaves no doubts about Nathy's enormous virtues, although it is far removed from the presumptions of the new hip hop."
 He rated the title track along with the songs "Hot Butter", "La Passione" and "Estoy Triste" as the best on the EP.

 For Alan Queipo, from Mondo Sonoro magazine, La Sandunguera "presents five songs that complement, feed and add to the discourse (aesthetic, sonorous, lyrical) of the song that reigns as the connecting axis on the EP's equator, as a permanent center of gravity which makes one look at Latin music, contemporary urban music, soul and R&B cadences, and the particular 'Peluso universe'".
 He concludes by saying that "Nathy asserts with conviction that no one can command her.

 Rating the album 9.25 out of 10 stars, Vibes Of Silence's Nacho wrote that the EP "shows a theatrical madness of soul and R&B, and Nathy's brilliant voice and versatility."
 He defined the EP as a "conceptual exercise with a more organic approach, in which she flirts with salsa, blues, jazz vocal patterns, Italian song and radio soap opera".
 He praised the singer, highlighting her brilliant voice and her versatility, and saying that she was definitely ready to stay in the music industry.

 Commercial performance

 La Sandunguera reached the twenty-eighth position on the official music album chart in Spain — which is held by PROMUSICAE — and remained on the music chart for three weeks.
 It was also one of the 25 best-selling albums on the website of the American multinational technology company Amazon.
 La Sandunguera's tracks were featured on the Latin charts of the Apple Music streaming service in countries across Africa, North America, South America, Asia and Oceania.
-On October 9, 2020, the EP passed the mark of 50 million streams (adding those from YouTube and Spotify), being one of the most successful projects by an Argentine singer in history.